 Photo courtesy Mosaic

 To experience an urban escape, take your picnic over to Strawberry Park - otherwise known as the turf lawn at Mosaic.
-The area is the epicenter of all things fun at the plaza - with a pop-up skating rink, award-winning restaurants, shopping, and colorful mural art just steps away.
-Be sure to keep an eye on our events calendar to find out when they're showing movies on the big screen at the lawn!
+The area is the epicenter of all things fun at the plaza - with award-winning restaurants, shopping, and colorful mural art just steps away.
+Be sure to keep an eye on our events calendar to find out when they're showing movies on the big screen on the lawn!

 Lake Accotink Park